Priestly Society of Saint Josaphat: Opposition to de-Latinization

 The SSJK rejects the de-Latinization reforms currently being strongly enforced within the Ukrainian Greek Catholic Church, which is in full communion with Rome.
 These reforms began with the 1930s corrections of the liturgical books by Metropolitan Andrey Sheptytsky.
 According to his biographer Cyril Korolevsky, however, Metropolitan Andrey opposed the use of force against liturgical Latinizers.
 He expressed fear that any attempt to do so would lead to a Greek Catholic equivalent of the 1666 Schism in the Russian Orthodox Church.

 The de-Latinisation of the UGCC gained further momentum with the 1964 decree Orientalium Ecclesiarum of the Second Vatican Council) and several subsequent documents.
 This resulted in the Latinisations being discarded within the Ukrainian diaspora.
 The Soviet occupation of Western Ukraine had meanwhile forced Byzantine Catholics into a clandestine existence and the Latinizations continued to be used in the underground.
-After the prescription against the UGCC was lifted in 1989, numerous UGCC priests and hierarchs arrive from the diaspora and attempted to enforce liturgical conformity.
+After the prescription against the UGCC was lifted in 1989, numerous UGCC priests and hierarchs arrived from the diaspora and attempted to enforce liturgical conformity.

-In his memoir Persecuted Tradition, Basil Kovpak has accused the UGCC hierarchy of using intense psychological pressure against priests who are reluctant or unwilling to de-Latinize.
-He alleges that numerous laity, who have been attached to the Latinizations since the days of the underground, would prefer to stay home on Sunday rather than attend a de-Latinized liturgy.
+In his memoir Persecuted Tradition, Basil Kovpak accused the UGCC hierarchy of using intense psychological pressure against priests who are reluctant or unwilling to de-Latinize.
+He alleged that numerous laity, who have been attached to the Latinizations since the days of the underground, would prefer to stay home on Sunday rather than attend a de-Latinized liturgy.

 The SSJK for instance opposes the removal of the Stations of the Cross, the rosary, and the monstrance from the liturgy and parishes of the Ukrainian Greek Catholic Church.
-In rejecting these reforms, they also reject the right of the Church authorities to make these reforms; thus who controls the formate of liturgy becomes an important point of debate.
+In rejecting these reforms, they also reject the right of the Church authorities to make these reforms; thus who controls the format of liturgy becomes an important point of debate.

 Critics of the SSJK point out that their liturgical practice favours severely abbreviated services and imported Roman Rite devotions over the traditional and authentic practices and ancient devotions of Eastern Tradition and particularly the Ukrainian Greek Catholic Church.
 Proponents counter that these "Latin" symbols and rituals, borrowed from the Latin liturgical practices of their Latin Catholic Polish neighbours, have long been practised by Ukrainian Greek Catholics, in some cases for centuries, and that to suppress them is to deprive the Ukrainian Catholic faithful of a part of their own sacred heritage.
 The central point in the dispute is over what constitutes 'organic development'.

 The Holy See, however, has argued since before the Second Vatican Council that Latinization was not an organic development.
 Frequently cited examples of this are Pope Leo XIII's 1894 encyclical Orientalium dignitas and Saint Pius X's instructions that the priests of the Russian Catholic Church should offer the liturgy "no more, no less, and no different" (nec plus, nec minus, nec aliter) than the Orthodox and Old Ritualist clergy.